LOKI: Large-scale Data Reconstruction Attack against Federated Learning through Model Manipulation: Additional attack details

 \subsection{Identifying client data}

-Even if the aggregated gradient is able to leak training data, the inability of an attacker to identify which data belongs to each client still gives some level of comfort.
-Rather, the reconstructions just go into a single, giant pool of data that could have come from any client. \name also breaks this limitation.
-In effect, the ability to identify the owner of the reconstructed data even through aggregation is a strong aspect of our attack.

-Through separate identity mapping sets, the weight gradients for each client are separated after aggregation.
-As a result, when reconstructing inputs, based on which set of weight gradients is used, the server can identify which model it originates from and hence, which client it originates from.
-Not only is the data leaked, but the client who owns the data is also identified in the process.
-With this information, the server can subsequently focus on specific high-value clients.
+Even if the aggregated gradient is able to leak training data, it may appear to be of some comfort that the attacker cannot identify which data belongs to which client.
+However, \name gives the attacker the ability to identify the owner of the reconstructed data even through aggregation.
+The identity mapping sets keep the weight gradients for each client separate after aggregation.
+As a result, when reconstructing inputs, the set of weight gradients used allows the server to identify which model it originates from and hence, which client it originates from.
+With this information, the server may subsequently focus on specific high-value clients.